 Robotics is a program open to all students.
-It is a team activity in which students learn to build robots from Legos.
-These robots are then computer programmed to accomplish a specific set of tasks.
+There is a middle school team and a high school team.
+Teams build and program robots.
 The team competes with other schools in their ability to meet the specific challenges.

 Ski Club